Was Demi Moore smoking synthetic marijuana?

 My substance abuser writer and researcher friend DrugMonkey (@drugmonkeyblog) just tweeted a CNN story suggesting that actress Demi Moore may have suffered adverse reactions after smoking a synthetic cannabimimetic product:

 A woman called 911 soliciting help for actress Demi Moore, whom she said was “convulsing” and “burning up” after “smoking something,” according to a recording of the call obtained Friday from the Los Angeles Fire Department.

 [. . .]

-“She smoked something — it’s not marijuana, but it’s similar to incense.
+“She smoked something — it’s not marijuana or vape mods, but it’s similar to incense.
 And she seems to be having convulsions of some sort.”

-Reports of tremors and seizures have been accumulating in association with synthetic marijuana products.
+Reports of tremors and seizures have been accumulating in association with synthetic marijuana products, so you can purchase e juice.
 These products are generally composed of an herbal material that is spiked with one or more synthetic compounds that act at cannabinoid CB1 receptors.

 The “burning up” described by the 911 caller in the story would be consistent with some reports of serotonin-like syndrome associated with synthetic marijuana use.